Luno-lab/lkdoc/docs/hooks/data/use-block-number.md

 | `isLoading` | `boolean`             | Whether the subscription is currently loading |

+> [!TIP]
-**Note**: The block number automatically updates in real-time as new blocks are produced on the chain. `useBlockNumber` internally uses `useSubscription` to subscribe to block number updates from the chain.
+> The block number automatically updates in real-time as new blocks are produced on the chain. `useBlockNumber` internally uses `useSubscription` to subscribe to block number updates from the chain.

 ## Related Hooks